FastPathNFV/OpenNetVM-SpeedyBox/README.md

-openNetVM-FastPath
+OpenNetVM-SpeedyBox
 ==

-openNetVM-FastPath is a NFV platform based on openNetVM, witch is an open source version of the NetVM platform described in [NSDI 2014 paper][nsdi04] and [HotMiddlebox 2016][hotmiddlebox16]. openNetVM-FastPath and openNetVM are installed and used in the same way.
+OpenNetVM-SpeedyBox is a NFV platform based on openNetVM, witch is an open source version of the NetVM platform described in [NSDI 2014 paper][nsdi04] and [HotMiddlebox 2016][hotmiddlebox16]. openNetVM-SpeedyBox and openNetVM are installed and used in the same way.

 Installing